GuillaumeMougeot/DogFaceNet/README.md

 # DogFaceNet

-FaceNet implementation for dog identification.
+This code is an implementation of a deep learning method for dog identification.
+It relies on the triplet loss defined in FaceNet paper and on novel deep learning techniques as ResNet networks.

 Dog faces pictures were retrieved from the web and aligned using three handmade labels.
 We used VIA tool to label the images.